 Understand the Community

 Now, you should be asking the question that will help you understand their community and social reach so that you can improvise on social strategy.
 Remember they know their industry and audience better so ask them questions that help you get more insight about how their target audience communicates and interacts with the brand.

-If you receive detailed and accurate answers for the above given questions, you probably are going to design an unbeatable social media strategy for your client.
+If you receive detailed and accurate answers to the above-given questions, you probably are going to design an unbeatable social media strategy for your client.
 Clients usually know much about their industry and audience; they can somehow explain it to you in black and white.
 It’s your job as a consultant/agency to ask the right kind of questions and get detailed answers so that the overall campaign could be much more effective.

 Actual Goals and Success Parameters

-Especially in the case of hard core SEO, these questions are extremely important as the answers to these will help you understand what your client actually wants and how they see things.
-If your client’s expectations and view is contradicting the data you have collected, you can talk to them and discuss the findings.
+Especially in the case of hardcore SEO, these questions are extremely important as the answers to these will help you understand what your client actually wants and how they see things.
+If your client’s expectations and the view is contradicting the data you have collected, you can talk to them and discuss the findings.